Go to main content

 • Advanced imaging technologies , with AI for increased accuracy and fast rendering.

-• Holistic approach : from biological assessment to imaging and personalized monitoring.
+• Holistic approach : from biological assessment to imaging, including personalized follow-up.

-• Know-how , medical rigor, interdisciplinary coordination, compliance with FMH and OFSP recommendations.
+• Expertise , medical rigor, interdisciplinary coordination, respect for FMH and FOPH recommendations.

-• Complete patient support , with tailored recommendations, human monitoring and a smooth journey.
+• Comprehensive patient support , with tailored recommendations, human follow-up and a smooth journey.

 FAQ

-Back-to-school fatigue is often due to a disruption in your internal clock (disrupted sleep-wake rhythm), stress about returning to work, an unbalanced diet, or deficiencies.
-It can also reflect a silent pathology, hence the importance of a check-up.
+Back-to-work fatigue is often due to a disruption of your internal clock (disrupted sleep-wake cycle), the stress of returning to work or school, an unbalanced diet, or nutritional deficiencies.
+It can also reflect a silent underlying condition, hence the importance of a check-up.

 How long does post-vacation fatigue last?

-It is usually transient and lasts about 15 days, but persists in some people due to multiple causes.
+It is usually temporary and lasts about 15 days, but persists in some due to multiple causes.

 Why choose CID Lausanne for a check-up?